Cubs vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been victorious in nine, or 39.1%, of the 23 contests they have been chosen as underdogs in this season.
+- The Cubs have been victorious in 10, or 41.7%, of the 24 contests they have been chosen as underdogs in this season.

-- Chicago has a record of 8-9, a 47.1% win rate, when it's set as an underdog of +105 or more by oddsmakers this season.
+- Chicago has played as an underdog of +165 or more once this season and won that game.

-- The moneyline set for this matchup implies the Cubs have a 48.8% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Cubs have a 37.7% chance of pulling out a win.

-- So far this season, Chicago and its opponents have hit the over in 29 of its 52 games with a total.
+- Chicago and its opponents have hit the over in 29 of its 53 games with a total this season.

-- In five games with a line this season, the Cubs have a mark of 1-4-0 against the spread.
+- The Cubs have an against the spread mark of 2-4-0 in six games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.